 - All members continue to use the same mobile wallet even when they are located in different countries and use different currencies.

-- A set of telecom companies operating in different countries are registered/partnered into a bBlockchain network and are bound by a smart contract.
-Other parties in this network are the Foreign Exchange Regulatory Body of the specific countries which can view all transactions and play a role in auditing.
+- A set of telecom companies operating in different countries are registered/partnered into a blockchain network and are bound by a smart contract.
+Other parties in this network are the Foreign Exchange Regulatory Body of the specific countries, which can view all transactions and play a role in auditing.

-- All telecom parties in this network will have access to each other’s subscribers.
+- All of the telecom parties in this network will have access to each other’s subscribers.

-- The subscriber can seamlessly continue to use the mobile wallet in the visiting countries and avail the services in both home and visiting countries.
+- The subscriber can seamlessly continue to use the mobile wallet in the visiting countries and use the services in both home and visiting countries.

-Thanks to Gnanapriya, Principal Architect, Infosys for collaborating with us for this use case to leverage Blockchain in Telecom domain.
+Co-contributors: Thanks to Gnanapriya, Principal Architect at Infosys, for collaborating with us on this use case to leverage blockchain in the telecom domain.

-Thanks to the Solution Architects – Gnanapriya (Infosys), Mayur V Mehta (IBM), Murali T Srinivasasetty (IBM), Nagaraja S R (Infosys) and Varun Ojha (IBM) for their business acumen and technical contribution to this use case.
+Thanks to the Solution Architects – Gnanapriya (Infosys), Mayur V Mehta (IBM), Murali T Srinivasasetty (IBM), Nagaraja S R (Infosys), and Varun Ojha (IBM) for their business acumen and technical contributions to this use case.